CLRX/CLRX-mirror/doc/GcnInstrsSmrd.md

 For S_BUFFER_LOAD_DWORD* instructions, 4 SBASE SGPRs holds a buffer descriptor.
 In this case, SBASE must be a multipla of 2.

+The SMRD instructions can return the resul data out of the order.
+Any SMRD operation (including S_MEMTIME) increments LGKM_CNT counter.
+The best way to wait for results is `S_WAITCNT LGKMCNT(0)`.

+* LGKM_CNT incremented by one for every fetch of single Dword
+* LGKM_CNT incremented by two for every fetch of two or more Dwords

 List of the instructions by opcode:

  Opcode     | Mnemonic (GCN1.0)        | Mnemonic (GCN1.1)